 This policy will be reviewed every two years and following significant incidents if they occur.
 We will ensure that families and children have the opportunity to contribute.
-Where possible we do our best to
+Where possible we do our best to work with local Aboriginal communities, culturally and/or linguistically diverse communities and people with a disability.

-2 A person will not commit this offence if they have a reasonable excuse for not disclosing the information, including a fear for their safety or where the information has already been disclosed.
+1 A person will not commit this offence if they have a reasonable excuse for not disclosing the information, including a fear for their safety or where the information has already been disclosed.